cse taggi

 Operators

 Operators may be used to combine enrolment specifications into arbitrarily complex boolean enrolment expressions.
-There are four operators:

 Year and Session

 The year/session specification determines the year and session of the enrolment records to which are applied the subsequent enrolment specifiations.
 The enrolment year and session may be changed as many times as necessary to specify your final set of target students.
+If the year and session are not specified, the current year and session is assumed to apply.
+If the current session is undefined (ie: we are between sessions), then the previous session is used instead (which may be a summer session).
+Year/session may be specified in two ways:

 Absolutely